How much does Amazon love dogs? Just ask one of the 6,000 pups that “work” here.

 On a typical day, thousands of dogs follow in Rufus’ paw steps.
 Some of the popular pooches at the company include Lucy the Labrador, Sherriff a Golden-Aussie mix, and a Papillion named Martini.
 If you land on one of our error 404 pages, you’ll be introduced to some of the dogs that come to work with their owners regularly.

 In addition to hanging with their beloved pet parents and getting fussed over by other Amazonians, there are plenty of fun things for dogs to do on campus.
 Reception desks in every office building are a must-stop spot to snag dog treats.

-On the 17th floor of one of our buildings (Doppler), there’s a doggie deck—complete with a fake fire hydrant—where dogs can can run around.
+On the 17th floor of one of our buildings (Doppler), there’s a doggie deck—complete with a fake fire hydrant—where dogs can run around.
 The neighborhood has no shortage of poop bag stations, designated dog relief areas, and dog-friendly water fountains.
 This year, we also opened a community off-leash dog park in the Denny Triangle neighborhood for employees and dogs in the community to enjoy – it features rocks and other structures for dogs to play on.

 Local dogs and their owners also enjoy organized events throughout the year.
 Barktoberfest, for example, is a big hit, offering dog-friendly treats, activities, and even a doggie Halloween costume contest.